Frederick Walpole

 The Hon.
-Frederick Walpole (18 September 1822 – 1 April 1876) was a British naval commander and Conservative politician.
+Frederick Walpole (18 September 1822 – 1 April 1876) was a British naval commander, author and Conservative politician.

 Background

 Walpole was a younger son of Horatio Walpole, 3rd Earl of Orford, and Mary Fawkener, daughter of William Augustus Fawkener.

 Naval and militia career

 He served as an officer in the Royal Navy from 1843, attaining the rank of commander.
-On 18 March 1852 he was commissioned as a captain in the West Norfolk Militia, where his father was the Colonel of the regiment, and was promoted to major on 17 May 1859.
+On 18 March 1852 he was commissioned as a captain in the West Norfolk Militia, where his father was the Colonel of the regiment.
+Walpole was promoted to major on 17 May 1859, and commander in October 1864.

+Walpole wrote several books about his naval experiences, particularly in the Pacific and Middle East, including Four Years in the Pacific (1849) and The Ansayrii, and the Assassins (1851).

 Political career

-Walpole was returned to Parliament as one of two representatives for Norfolk North in 1868, a seat he held until his death eight years later.
+Walpole was returned to Parliament as one of two Conservative Party representatives for North Norfolk in 1868, a seat he held until his death eight years later.

 Family

-Walpole married his second cousin Laura Sophia Frances, daughter of Francis Walpole and Elizabeth Knight, in 1852.
+Walpole married his second cousin, Laura Sophia Frances, daughter of Francis Walpole and Elizabeth Knight, in 1852.
 They had several children, including Robert Walpole, who succeeded as fifth Earl of Orford in 1894.
 Walpole died in April 1876, aged 53.
 His wife survived him by 25 years and died in January 1901.